TechnitiumSoftware/DnsServer/Apps/LogExporterApp/README.md

 * Enable or disable each export target independently.
 * Use `enableEdnsLogging` to include EDNS Extended DNS Error records.
 * `maxQueueSize` prevents the queue from growing unbounded.

-## Acknowledgement

-Thanks to the Technitium DNS Server project for providing the application and logging interfaces.